-➤ No sulfur compounds were detected at concentrations above laboratory detection limits.
+No sulfur compounds were detected at concentrations above laboratory detection limits.

-- Methane was detected at a maximum concentration of 3,440 parts per billion by volume (ppbv); however, no other analytes were detected by method EPA 18.
-There are no environmental regulatory limits for methane toxicity.
-Methane was not detected at a concentration that requires a fire contingency plan (8,800,000 ppb) as required by the Los Angeles County Building Code. - Toluene was detected at a low concentration below environmental regulatory limits at Castlebay Lane Elementary School as shown below:
+- Methane was detected at a maximum concentration of 4,000 parts per billion by volume (ppbv) and below the environmental screening limits for methane of 500,000 ppbv used by the Department of Toxic Substances Control (DTSC) and 1,000,000 ppbv used by the National Institute for Occupational Safety (NIOSH).
+Additionally, methane was not detected at a concentration that requires a fire contingency plan (8,800,000 ppbv) as required by the Los Angeles County Building Code. - ➤ Benzene, toluene, ethylbenzene, and xylenes were not detected above laboratory detection limits.